 You also get government contributions, in the form of tax relief.
 The amount of tax relief you receive depends on your income tax bracket, so you get a tax top up of 25% if you’re a basic rate taxpayer.
 This means that for every £100 you put into your pension, the government adds £25, bringing your total pension contribution to £125.
-You get tax relief at 40% if you’re a higher rate taxpayer and at 45% if you’re an additional rate taxpayer.
+Higher and additional rate taxpayers can claim a further 25% and 31% respectively through their Self-Assessment tax returns.

 Pension contribution limits

 When you’re deciding how much to pay into your pension it’s important to bear in mind the pension contribution limits.
 Few people are at risk of exceeding the limit, but if you do then you’ll be hit with hefty tax charges.

 For most savers, the current pension contribution limit is 100% of your income, with a cap of £40,000.
 So if you earn £26,000 a year, you can save up to £26,000 into your pension in one year and still receive tax relief.
 If you earn £50,000 a year, you can save up to £40,000 into your pension and still benefit from tax relief.

 For very high earners, a new tapered pension contribution has been introduced.
 This affects people who earn over £150,000 per year, and we’ve explained more about it on our pension contribution page.